 Achieve Your Brightest, Whitest Smile

 Whitening your teeth is a simple and affordable way to beautify your smile and overcome staining from the foods and beverages you enjoy.
-Jeffrey D. Clark, DDS, is a premier cosmetic dentist in Arizona who is proud to offer GLO Science tooth whitening at his Scottsdale Dental Excellence practice.
+Jeffrey D. Clark, DDS, is a premier cosmetic dentist in Arizona who is proud to offer GLO Science tooth whitening at his Scottsdale Cosmetic Dentistry Excellence practice.
 He also offers a wide range of other modern cosmetic techniques and can help you plan your perfect smile makeover.
 Call our office at 480 585 1853 to schedule your smile makeover consultation.